PushpMicrosoft123/py-PDf/README.md

 This service can be hosted on a Linux continer by downloading latest image from docker hub/registry.
 1. Please see Microsoft documentation on how to deploy Containerized app on Linux containers
-2. Please see Microsoft docs on how to deploy docker image on AKS (Azure kubernetes services)
+2. Please see Microsoft docs on how to deploy docker image on AKS (Azure kubernetes services) **Please note: App exposes port no 8083 inside the container.
+To access APIs, you can map this port to any available port on your hosting machine.**

 # Dependencies
 - Docker v20.x